Wacław Adamowicz

 Wacław Adamowicz (2 August 1905 – 2 October 1939) was a Polish footballer who played as a goalkeeper.

 Personal life

 Adamowicz served as a captain in the Polish Army during the Second World War.
-On 2 October 1939, he was killed in action during the Battle of Kock.
+On 2 October 1939, he was killed in action on the first day of the Battle of Kock, the final battle in the invasion of Poland in World War II.